These days, it does feel like the market for email marketing solutions is pretty saturated.

 Campaign Monitor is very much focused on the email marketing.
-It doesn’t appear to have the most integration with other products such as e-commerce, or masses of detailed analytical information.
+It doesn’t appear to have the most api integrations or partner relationships with other products such as e-commerce, marketing tools, or masses of detailed analytical information.

 So, with that information in hand, I would say Campaign Monitor would be best suited to an organization that is heavily investing in email marketing.

 ActiveCampaign is more of a seller’s email product.
 The fact that it incorporates tools such as customization and branding, as well as its CRM integration, sends a strong signal that it’s designed to make you money.

 Another strong signal in this respect is the focus on automation, to create ongoing campaigns for your audience, and push the generation of sales leads.
 The fact that overall, it doesn’t get too bogged down with data analysis, implies this one is for salespeople rather than marketers.